Danny Boy (rapper): 1990–1992: Founding House of Pain and breakthrough

 In 1992, they released their debut album House of Pain, subtitled Fine Malt Lyrics.
 Their first single "Jump Around" was a major hit.
 In the United States, it peaked at number 3 on the Billboard Hot 100, while reaching number 5 on the Hot Rap Songs, 13 on Rhythmic Top 40, 1 on Hot Dance Music/Maxi-Singles Sales, number 17 on the Billboard Dance Club Songs, and is certified platinum.
 O'Connor expressed regrets for not doing any writing on Jump Around, for the later royalties it could have provided him.
+At the 35th Grammy Awards, "Jump Around" got them nominated for Best Rap Performance by a Duo or Group.
 Their second single "Shamrocks and Shenanigans (Boom Shalock Lock Boom)", it peaked at 65 on the Billboard Hot 100, 75 on the Hot R&B/Hip-Hop Songs, 14 on the Dance Club Songs, and 74 on Radio Songs.
 The album peaked at 14 on the Billboard 200, 14 on the U.S. Billboard Top Current Albums, 16 on the U.S. Billboard Top R&B/Hip-Hop Albums, 14 on the U.S. Billboard Top Album Sales, and is certified platinum.
-Rolling Stone gave three point five stars, good plus, and noted "with a groovy swagger, this collection of hard-core hip-hop tracks offers many moments of technicolor snap and crackle, and also titled House of Pain".
-Q magazine wrote that it is a good album three stars and said "...their music is of the dense, hard-hitting school of hip hop...the group have absorbed black rap's musical lessons and create a satisfying platform for their above average deliveries..."
-The Source said it was a good plus, gave it three point five stars and concluded that it is "...a very solid and at times exceptional album...imagine if Licensed to Ill wasn't an upper middle class Jewish thing but rather a working class Irish thang...the atmosphere is like that of a cross between a frat party and a bar room brawl...
-NME gave it a six calling it good and noting "...contains some creative and accomplished rap music..."
-Rob Theakston of AllMusic gave it four stars.
+The album was generally received as good to strong across major outlets.
+Critics highlighted its swaggering energy and dense, hard-hitting production, praising it as a solid and often exceptional entry in early 1990s hip-hop.
+Comparisons were drawn to both Licensed to Ill and traditional party-ready rap, but filtered through a working-class, Irish-American lens that gave the record its distinctive character.
+The consensus recognized its creative moments, accomplished sound, and above-average delivery that set it apart from many peers.